Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-This hearty and healthful Salmon Quinoa Bowl is bursting with vibrant flavor, especially from the easy honey Dijon sauce.
+This hearty Salmon Quinoa Bowl is bursting with vibrant flavor and a variety of textures, topped with a simple yet bold Honey Dijon sauce.

 Honey Dijon Salmon Quinoa Bowl

-Looking for a hearty and nutritious meal that’s packed with protein and flavor?
-This vibrant Honey Dijon Salmon Quinoa Bowl is absolutely loaded with flavor between the roasted veggies and salmon and zingy marinade and finishing sauce.
+This vibrant Honey Dijon Salmon Quinoa Bowl is absolutely loaded with flavor between the roasted veggies & salmon and zingy, 3-ingredient marinade that doubles as a finishing sauce.

 In this recipe, you will learn how to make fluffy and extra-flavorful quinoa (using the same technique I use in this Quinoa Breakfast Bowl).
 You’ll also learn how to cube salmon and roast it in the oven with asparagus and red onion, all on one sheet pan!